toddledev/documentation/docs/09-components/03-interface-and-lifecycle/index.md

    - **Name**: A descriptive name for the event
    - **Test value**: Example data that defines the event's output structure, allowing you to develop event handling in parent components without actual event triggers.

-Events enable child components to send messages and data up to their parent components, complementing the downward data flow of attributes.
-While attributes pass data from parent to child, events pass data from child to parent.
+Events enable child components to send messages and data up to their parent components.

 ::: info
 The test data is only used while developing your component.
 It helps when setting up workflows in parent components that will handle this event, but has no impact on your application at runtime.
 :::

-## Triggering events
+### Triggering events

-Unlike HTML element events that trigger automatically on user interactions, component events must be explicitly triggered from within the component:
+Unlike HTML element events that trigger automatically on user interactions, component events must be explicitly triggered from within the component.

 ### Initial steps

-- **From an element event**: Select the triggering element (e.g., a button), go to [events tab](/the-editor/element-panel#events-tab) and find the appropriate HTML event (e.g. `click`)
+- **From an element event**: Select the triggering element (e.g. a button), go to the [events tab](/the-editor/element-panel#events-tab) and find the appropriate HTML event (e.g. `click`)
 - **From a workflow**: Create or edit a workflow

 ### Common steps